ilee38/root-of-all-evil/README.md

-#Linux Rootkit
+# Linux Rootkit

 Kernel-level root kit to test in Docker.
 Intended only for educational purposes.

-##Description
+## Description

-The rootkit has been used with Docker runing on Ubuntu server.
+The rootkit has been used with Docker v18.03.1 runing on Ubuntu server 16.04LTS.
 It modifies kernel structures of container namespaces.

-###Notice
+### Notice

 Code base from <a href="https://github.com/nurupo/rootkit">github.com/nurupo/rootkit</a>
 Adapted and augmenterd to use with Docker.

-##Licence
+## Licence

 This project is licensed under GPLv2.